Did everyone successfully ssh into rhino?

 SciComp has set up a module system for customizing your environment.

-(note: this only affects the current shell session!).
+We’ll be using the intro-bio module, loaded by executing module load intro-bio (note: this only affects the current shell session!).

-, but don’t worry about it.
+module load intro-bioYou might get a message that says Using already loaded python, but don’t worry about it.
 If you see nothing, it’s fine.
 If you see an error message, please raise your hand.

 We don’t want to have to remember to load this module every time, and there are other things we want to have set up for us every time we open a shell session.
-We can make these cusomtizations by editing our ~/.bashrc
+We can make these cusomtizations by editing our ~/.bashrc configuration file.

-But first, we’re going to learn how to edit a text file from the terminal using vi
+But first, we’re going to learn how to edit a text file from the terminal using vi.

 Vi is a wonderful, powerful, but completely arcane editor.
 However, it’s worth being able to use because: